 Here is my list of 40 cheap fall decorations that you don’t have store and that you might already have in your home.

 These are beautiful textural pieces that are the foundation of good fall decorating.
 They are reminiscent of harvesting produce during days of old.
-They can hold collections of leaves, chrysanthemums, mini pumpkins …just about any fall decorating item you can think of.
+They can hold collections of leaves, chrysanthemums, mini pumpkins …just about any autumn decor item you can think of.

 Another staple for fall decorating are metal buckets.
 These can be galvanized, old advertising, wooden or anything that looks primitive, worn and old.
 Set a mum in a bucket for an instant planter.
-Or gather some grain stalks in a milk can.
+Or gather some grain stalks in a milk can for some festive fall porch decor.

 Many “fall decorations” are not decorations at all.
-This is a time to put away the lightweight summer throws and replace them with chunky blankets that will make you want to curl up with a good book.
+This is a time to put away the lightweight summer throws and replace them with chunky blankets that will make you want to curl up with a good book in a cozy place.

 I have ONE kind of candle that I burn for fall.
 It is cheap, and it is amaaaaaaaaazing.
 This may seem super specific, but smell this candle once, and you will never have to search for the perfect fall candle again.

 I have a market basket that I take everywhere, including estate sales.
 It is sturdy and versatile.
-It also looks great just hanging by the door as inexpensive fall décor.
+It also looks great just hanging by the door as inexpensive and effortless fall décor.

 This may seem odd, but do you notice magazine and Pinterest photos of the front door?
 They have boots lined up, often in a vintage style boot tray.
 They may be rain boots, work boots or cowboy boots, but look at them with different eyes.
 Instead of telling the kids a million times to put their boots away, try using them as “decorations”!